joch182/joch182.github.io/_posts/2022-06-03-get-started-python-web-scraping-selenium-beautifulsoup.markdown

 ---

 For this post, we will not focused on any specific web site to perform scraping, what we will do is to analyzed the main instructions required to start doing web scraping in any site.
-First of all, let me share some important links you need to check to perform web scraping.
+First of all, let me share some important links that you can check to master your skills in web scraping.

 - Documentation for [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/)
 - Documentation for [Selenium](https://selenium-python.readthedocs.io/)